 - Valletta has a new modern parking system with automatic number plate recognition that can allow the CCTV systems to record the number of cars that come through the city.
-It is designed to aid with the taxation of vehicles based on the amount of time they park in the city.
+It is designed to aid the taxation of vehicles based on the time they park in the city.
 Valletta has three kinds of parking lots, differentiated by color.
-White parking lots are designed for public use and can be used for 24 hours, blue parking lots are for public use from 8 am to 6 pm, and green parking lots are for residents only.
+White parking lots are designed for public use and can be used for 24 hours, blue parking lots are for general use from 8 am to 6 pm, and green parking lots are for residents only.

 - The noted above parking spaces visitors can park in are indicated by color, and we found it easy to determine where we should park.
 White is for public use, free, and open 24 hours a day.
 Blue parking spots are only from 8 am to 6 pm unless otherwise noted.
 As a whole, we found parking easy to find and rarely paid for it.

 - If you were to ask what would be two words you would use to describe Malta, we would say Rocks and Balconies.
-This is the massive island of sedimentary rock, and everywhere there is rock.
-There are rocks walls within rock walls within more rock walls.
-Nothing though kept in those rock walls most often.
+This is a massive island of sedimentary rock, and everywhere there is rock.
+There are rock walls within rock walls within more rock walls.
+Nothing, though, kept in those rock walls most often.
 They have so much rock they make walls everywhere.
 Then there are those famous Maltese balconies that are intriguing and striking.
 You never tire of them as they are so fantastic.